 Following completion of the Joelton Rehabilitation project, the Joelton Pump Station continued to experience wet-weather overflows.
 Due to the persisting overflow and to address anticipated growth in the area, the Joelton Pump Station Upgrades project was developed.
 This project consists of two components - improvements to the station and upsizing of the force main.
-Construction activities for the pump station began in November 2021 and are anticipated to continue through the upcoming quarter.
-Design activities are underway for the force main upgrade with construction activities anticipated to begin during the fourth quarter of 2022.
+Construction activities for the pump station began in November 2021 and were substantially complete on September 22, 2022.
+Design activities for the force main upgrade are complete, and easement acquisition is underway.
+That work is anticipated to continue through the upcoming quarter with construction activities anticipated to begin in late 2023.